lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 To enable PAC, the gcc and clang compilers support the option `-mbranch-protection=pac-ret`.
 As the name suggests, Pointer Authentication is used on function return addresses only.
 This feature is consequently internal to each function, internal to each compilation unit.
 This means that modules which were compiled with and without this option can be linked into the same executable and remain interoperable.

-However, this is a suboptimal usage of PAC.
+However, this usage of PAC is suboptimal.
 There are many other additional usages of PAC, such as protecting data structures addresses or pointers to functions inside data structures (the most obvious usage is the C++ vtables).
 However, since these data structures are inherently shared between distinct compilation units, possibly compiled with different options, they would no longer be interoperable.

 This is where Apple invented `arm64e`...

 Defining a new ABI allows to use the full power of PAC, on data structure, C++ vtables, etc. As explained above, this breaks the interoperability between modules with different compilation options.
 This means that _all_ modules of an application or library shall be compiled with consistent options.
-In practice, this defines a new platform, named `arm64e`.
+In practice, this defines a new platform ABI, named `arm64e`.

 Compiling a module with `-arch arm64e` marks the object code with that platform name.
 Building an application or library for `arm64e` requires that all compilation units were built for `arm64e`.
 This is why defining a new platform ABI is the solution to get the full power of PAC.

 Mixing `arm64` and `arm64e` is only possible under strict conditions which are explained later in this note.

-At the very end of this note, there is a complete demonstration on how the code generation for `arm64e` extends the protection to JOP attacks, in addition to ROP attacks.
+At the end of this note, there is a complete demonstration on how the code generation for `arm64e` extends the protection to JOP attacks, in addition to ROP attacks.
 Currently, it does not seem that this extended protection can be used on Linux, neither using gcc nor clang.

+**Important note:** The option `-mbranch-protection=pac-ret` is a generic option for gcc and clang on all Arm64 platforms, Linux or macOS.
+On the other hand, `-arch arm64e` is specific to macOS and is available in the Apple version of clang only.
+Each of these two options defines its own way of generating PAC code.
+These two methods are _incompatible_ and shall not be used together.
+As of this writing, the Apple clang compiler does not prevent the simultaneous usage of the two options.
+Using them at the same time generates non-functional code which crashes at run time.
+A [bug report](https://github.com/llvm/llvm-project/issues/60239) has been filed for that.

 ## Default PAC configuration on macOS 13 (Ventura)